grikdotnet/docker_articles/en/docker1.md

 Same kernel, memory, filesystem, but distributives, libraries, processes and users are different.
 Though, they can be same as well, if one whishes.

-**Docker is an object oriented design tool for infrastructure.**
+**Docker is an object oriented design tool for an infrastructure.**

 A common moot point is whether Nginx configuration files are a part of a web application.
-Architects fly high with UMLs, system administrators dispute dependencies before launch, both throwing the project down to significant losses.
+Architects fly in UML dreams, hitting dependencies disputes with system administrators right before launch.
+Conflicts of this kind throw the project down to missed deadlines and significant losses.
-Here come devops guys, wishing to replace a conventional procedural command calls in bash with an OOP design applied to the infrastructure as a whole.
+Here come devops guys, wishing to replace conventional procedural command calls in bash with an OOP design applied to the infrastructure as a whole.
 Docker provides encapsulation, inheritance and polymorphism to system components, such as database and data.
 This means you can decompose a whole information system, distinct an application, a web server, a database, system libraries and work data to the independent components, inject dependencies from configs and make it all work in a group, identically in different servers.